Homebuilding Insights

 Knowing how you’ll communicate with loved ones during an emergency is just as important as having supplies.

-• Establish a meeting point: Choose a safe, recognizable location outside your home and another outside your neighborhood in case of evacuation.
+• Establish a meeting point: Choose one spot near your home and another outside your neighborhood.

-• Utilize technology: Text messages often go through when calls can't.
-Consider a family communication app or pre-programmed emergency numbers in everyone's phones.
+• Use technology: Texts often go through when calls don’t.
+Consider emergency apps or pre-programmed numbers.

 Step 7: Maintain and Update Regularly

-An emergency kit isn’t “set it and forget it”.
-Make a habit of checking your kit every six months.
-Replace expired food and medicine, test batteries and flashlights, and rotate seasonal gear like cold-weather clothes or sunblock.
-As your family grows or changes, update your kit to reflect new needs.
+An emergency kit isn’t “set it and forget it.”
+Check your kit every six months.
+Replace expired items, test flashlights, rotate seasonal gear, and update for new family needs.

 Peace of Mind is Priceless

 Peace of mind comes from preparation.
-Having a comprehensive home emergency kit ensures you’re ready to face the unexpected with confidence.
+Having a comprehensive home emergency kit ensures you’re ready to face the unexpected.
 By investing a little time now, you’re protecting what matters most: your home, your family, and your future.

 Talk Now!